 So, before your next season starts, get a ‘GRIP’ and establish your team’s symbols to make it the best you’ve had.

 Remember, our clients have access to a video that goes through this in fine detail.
-If you are a client and haven’t seen it yet, please contact your consultant.
+If you are a client and haven’t seen it yet, please contact your client manager.